-It is available in three sizes so you should be able to find one to match.
-The 110 is for giants with feet size US 11 or over, 90 for tiny feet size 6 or under, and the 100 is for everyone else in between.
+It is available in two sizes so you should be able to find one to match.
+The 110 is for giants with feet size US 11 or over and the 100 is for everyone else.

 The cold forged, concave body can take a beating and each side has 10 replaceable pins.
 Longer 14mm pins are at the front and back of the pedal and the four in the middle measure 12mm.
 You can remove pins for fine tuning if you wish.

 At a reasonable 420 grams and a more than reasonable price point, the Spoons are one of the cheaper flat pedals available, which is surprising considering the build quality and performance.
 I would say the Swank Spoon’s are the best flat MTB pedal under $100.

 Ever heard of Brandon Semenuk?
 If not, look up some of his videos right now.
 Once you have been suitably impressed by his jaw-dropping skills, you may wonder how he keeps his feet planted on his pedals.

 Not only can these pedals put up with some serious, serious abuse.
 If you are into big drops and maybe the odd flip, the Scarabs are for you.